wagtail/rfcs/text/054-internationalisation.md

 * **It doesn't require any magic to insert fields into models** - duplicating the fields can get unwieldy if done manually.
 So usually some sort of meta-class has to be used to add them.
 This can make page models harder to work with.
 * **Page slugs can also be translated** - Wagtail only has one slug field and this can’t be duplicated without customising the way Wagtail’s routing works.

 The main disadvantage to this approach is non-translated fields that you might want to remain the same for all languages will be duplicated for each language.
-But this is a translation management concern so this is left to the third-party module to solve (`wagtail-localize` has solved this).
+It is possible to keep these fields in sync across all the pages, but this synchronisation is best done at the point translations are applied to a page to prevent inconsistencies from occuring (such as an image and its caption not matching).
+For this reason, this bit of logic should be implemented by the third-party translation management module.

 ### Separated vs combined language trees